ploneintranet/ploneintranet/ldap/README.md

 These instructions assume that you have openldap installed and that the slapd and ldapadd commands are available to you.

+The slapd.conf file requires the ldap schema files to be present inside the ldap/schema folder on you buildout directory.
+You can either create a link to the schema directory of your openldap installation or you can change the respective entry in the slapd.conf file to point to the path of that schema directory.

 After running buildout, supervisord can start an instance of slapd for you, however it does not do so automatically.
 Run 'bin/supervisorctl start slapd' from your buildout directory to start slapd.

 By default there will be no demo users in the directory.
 If you wish to import demo users, please run the add_demodata.sh script in the ldap directory.
 You must run the script from its parent directory.
 You can verify that the users have been added by runnung 'ldapvi -b "dc=ploneintranet,dc=com" -D "cn=root,dc=ploneintranet,dc=com" -h ldap://localhost:8389'.
 You will be promted for a password, which is 'secret' by default (it can be changed in the slapd.conf file).